Numerical method for scattering problems in periodic waveguides: Introduction

 \section{Introduction}

-Numerical simulation for scattering problems in periodic waveguides is an interesting topic, due to its wide applications in optics, nanotechnology, etc. Due to the existence of eigenvalues, the unique solvability is not guaranteed thus the {\em Limiting Absorption Principle} is adopted.
-That is, the solution of the original problem is assumed to be the limit of a family of solutions with absorbing material when the absorption parameter tends to $0$.
-It is proved that LAP holds for planar waveguides filled up with periodic material, we refer to \cite{Hoang2011,Fliss2015,Kirsc2017,Kirsc2017a} for different proofs.
+Numerical simulation for scattering problems in periodic waveguides is an interesting topic in both mathematics and related technologies, due to its wide applications in optics, nanotechnology, etc. As the well-posedness of the scattering problems is not always true, the {\em Limiting Absorption Principle (LAP)} is commonly used to find out the ``physically meaningful'' solution.
+That is, the ``physically meaningful \high{solution}'' is assumed to be the limit of a family of solutions with absorbing material, when the positive absorption parameter tends to $0$.
+In this paper, the limit is called the {\em LAP solution}.
+It has been proved that LAP solutions exist for planar waveguides filled up with periodic material, and we refer to \cite{Hoang2011,Fliss2015,Kirsc2017,Kirsc2017a} for different proofs.

-In recent years, some numerical methods have been introduced to solve this kind of problems and most of the methods are based on the LAP.
-As the problem with positive absorption parameter is uniquely solvable and the unique solution decays exponentially at the infinity, the solution is also easily computed numerically.
-We refer to \cite{Ehrhardt2009} based on a so-called {\em recursive doubling process} to approximate Robin-to-Robin maps on left-and right-boundaries of periodic cells.
-Thus it is natural to approximate the original solution by the one when the positive absorption parameter is small enough.
-Based on this idea, the solution is approximated by the extrapolation with repsect to small enough parameters in \cite{Ehrhardt2009a}, and the method is also extended to scattering problem in locally perturbed periodic layers in \cite{Sun2009}.
-On the other hand, the LAP could also be applied to the choice of ``proper'' propagation modes.
-With the knowledge of the asymstotic behaviour of propagating modes when the absorption paramter tends to $0$, it is possible to pich up certain modes that are propagating either to the left or to the right.
-With these propagating modes, the Dirichlet-to-Neumann maps on the boundaries of periodic cells could be decided and the solution for the whole problem is then obtained.
+In recent years, some numerical methods have been developed to solve this kind of problems based on the LAP.
+As the problem with absorbing medium is uniquely solvable and the unique solution decays exponentially along the periodic waveguide, the solution is easily approximated by problems defined in bounded domains and then computed by standard numerical methods.
+We refer to \high{\cite{Ehrhardt2009,Yuan2006}} for a numerical method with the help of a so-called {\em recursive doubling process} to approximate Robin-to-Robin maps on left-and right-boundaries of a periodic cell, and the original solution is approximated by the one with a sufficiently small positive absorption parameter.
+Based on this idea, the solution is also approximated by an extrapolation technique with respect to small positive absorption parameters in \cite{Ehrhardt2009a}, and the method is also extended to scattering problems in locally perturbed periodic layers in \cite{Sun2009}.
+On the other hand, the LAP has also been applied to pick up ``proper'' propagation modes.
+With the asymptotic behaviour of propagating modes when the absorption parameter tends to $0$, it is possible to determine whether certain modes propagate to the left or to the right.
+With these propagating modes, Dirichlet-to-Neumann maps on the boundaries of periodic cells are approximated and the solution for the whole problem is computed.
 For details we refer to \cite{Joly2006,Fliss2009a}.
-For other numerical methods we refer to \cite{Lecam2007,Alcaz2013,Dohna2018}.
+For other numerical methods we also refer to \cite{Lecam2007,Alcaz2013,Dohna2018}.